Giorgos-Papachristodoulou/UK-Debt-Sustainability-Analysis/README.md

-# UK Debt Sustainability Analysis
+# UK Debt Sustainability Analysis (as of November 2025)

-## Expert-Corrected Implementation (November 2025)

 This repository contains a comprehensive debt sustainability analysis (DSA) for the United Kingdom, incorporating methodological corrections based on expert review.